Constraints on branes' geometry from massive vector KK modes: Discussion and summary

 \section{Discussion and summary}

-In this work, we first reviewed how to get the effective action of a massless bulk $U(1)$ gauge field by a general KK decomposition in branes with codimension 2.
-We found that there are two kinds of scalar KK modes coupling with the massive vector ones, which makes it possible to construct a gauge invariant effective action.
-Then we studied the relationships between the coupling constants in the effective action in different branes with different uncomformal metrics.
-And we discovered that in order to preserve the gauge invariance of the effective action some constraints on the geometry of the branes have to be introduced.
+This study begun with an examination of the methodology for deriving the effective action of a massless bulk $U(1)$ gauge field through a general KK decomposition within branes of codimension 2.
+The effective action implies the existence of two distinct types of scalar KK modes that couple with the massive vector modes.
+While we have established that the effective action maintains gauge invariance in brane models with a conformal metric.
+However, the solvable 6D branes are usually constructed within the non-conformal metrics.
+By comparing the EOM for the KK modes (deriving from two ways), we revealed that to preserve the gauge invariance of the effective action in these 6D branes, certain constraints on the brane's geometry must be introduced.

-It is interesting that even though the metrics and the definitions of the coupling constants are different, the relationships between the coupling constants \eqref{c12vector}, \eqref{c123} and \eqref{c12scalar} are the same as long as some constraints on the geometry are given.
-The constraints are crucial to formula the gauge invariant effective action.
-Only when the background is flat, the constraints can be released, which was proved in our previous works.

-However, this gauge invariance is easy to be broken.
-First, when the constraints can not be satisfied by the solutions of the branes, the gauge invariant effective action can not be formulated.
-Second, despite the solutions of the branes just meet the constraints, only when both kinds of massive bound scalar KK modes exist, the gauge invariance can be kept.
-Nonetheless we did not find these cases in this work.